vaughnw128/red-team-scripts/yeslogin/README.md

 # Yeslogin

 This script removes the annoying nologin and false from /etc/passwd by symlinking those binaries to /bin/bash.
 Additionally, it creates authorized key files within each of the user's home directories, allowing for individuals with the private key to SSH in easily.
+Also removes bash history from these users.

 ## Usage